-The Mayor submits the proposed operating and capital budgets to the Assembly in early October, the Assembly holds public work sessions at which the Administration and department directors discuss the Mayor's proposal.
+The Mayor submits the proposed operating and capital budgets to the Assembly in early October, the Assembly holds public work sessions at which the Administration discusses the Mayor's proposal.

-Public Comment
+Public Engagement

-The budget books are put on the Office and Management and Budget's website, as well as the Mayor's website, for the public to view.
+The budget books are put on the Office of Management & Budget's website, as well as the Mayor's website, for the public to view.
 The Assembly is required to hold two public hearings on the Mayor's proposed budget, which is the official opportunity for the public to comment and the Assembly to consider amendments.
 These are usually held during October and November.
 The Anchorage Charter requires that the Assembly approve the budget 21 days before the end of the year (by December 10).
 But if for some reason they still have not reached agreement, the Charter was amended to allow the Assembly and Mayor to continue to work.
 Once agreement is reached, that budget is known as the "Approved Budget."